surrsurus/edgequest/README.md

 It should be as simple as running the `run` script included with the repository

-All imports are from the standard library, so you should have no problem with running this on a linux machine
+All imports are from the standard library (with the exception of simplejson, included with edgequest), so you should have no problem with running this on a linux machine

-If it doesn't work install python-simplejson:

-`sudo apt-get install python-simplejson`

 If you get an SDL error along the lines of `libsdl1.2.0 not found` try: